 When Arizona bus accidents happen, litigation can be lengthy and complicated.
 This article aims to shed some light on the different obligations bus companies have, and what can be done for injured passengers when things go wrong.

 Bus accident, though relatively uncommon, can cause terrible destruction, injuries, and even loss of life.
 Nationwide, the number of buses on the roads steadily rose from 1975 to 2016.
-Despite this, fatal bus crashes have declined.
+Despite this, Arizona bus accidents have declined.
 In 2017, there were 957 buses registered in Arizona.
 That same year, commercial and non-commercial buses accounted for only 4 fatal accidents and 197 injuries.
 For comparison, sedans alone accounted for 464 fatal accidents and 38,997 injuries.

 Though relatively rare, bus accidents can be catastrophic events that hurt or kill passengers and other people on the road.
 In April of 2018, 16 people were killed and another 13 injured when a tractor trailer truck collided with a commercial passenger bus in Saskatchewan, Canada.
 In August of 2018, a commercial bus carrying 49 passengers from Albuquerque, New Mexico to Phoenix, Arizona collided with a semi-truck near the Arizona border, killing several people and injuring many others.